janbarasek/Twig/doc/deprecated.rst

 Operators
 ---------

+* An operator precedence must be part of the [0, 512] range as of Twig 3.20.

 * The ``.`` operator allows accessing class constants as of Twig 3.15.
   This can be a BC break if you don't use UPPERCASE constant names.